Asadniz/Panel-Pricing-Webpage/README.md

 # Panel-Pricing-Webpage

 The task is part of the 'Web Developer Bootcamp 2024' course by Colt Steele.
-The task was to create a realistic webpage with the given skeleton html file.
+The task was to create a realistic webpage with a given skeleton html file.
 CSS has been implemented efficiently, along with the use of Flexbox and media query.\
 \
 Limitations: in normal width mode, the image and the 'free trial' button for the middle plan are larger than the others.
 Would appreciate if anyone is able to understand the cause and fix it.\
 \